• Skip to main content

 Description

-This is a truly unique and fantastic fried rice recipe.
+Bacon fried rice is truly a unique and fantastic fried rice recipe.
 I ate this every weekend the year I lived in Taiwan.
-I'm certain this will become a regular addition to your dinner rotation.
-Leftovers are great for lunch too!

 Ingredients